wh-alice/mig_visualstudio/vs/misc/nullable-modifier-cannot-be-specified-in-variable-declarations-with--as-new-.md

 ---
-title: "Nullable modifier cannot be specified in variable declarations with &#39;As New&#39; | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016"
+title: "Nullable modifier cannot be specified in variable declarations with &#39;As New&#39;" ms.custom: "" ms.date: "10/19/2016"
 ms.prod: "visual-studio-dev14"